taichi-dev/taichi/docs/hello.rst

 Hello, world!
 ===============================================

-We introduce the Taichi programming language through this very basic example.
+We introduce the Taichi programming language through a very basic `fractal` example.

 If you haven't done so, please install Taichi via ``pip``.
 Depending on your hardware and OS, please execute one of the following commands.